-Domain Name: The label assigned to a node in the Domain Name System.
+Domain Name: An ordered list of one or more Domain Labels assigned to a node in the Domain Name System.

 Domain Namespace: The set of all possible Domain Names those are subordinate to a single node in the Domain Name System.